AdguardTeam/KnowledgeBase/docs/guides/create-dns-stamp.md

 4. Leave the Properties section blank.

-5. Click on the "Generate stamp" button.
-Your stamp will be displayed in the "Your stamp" field and is now ready to use.
+5. Your stamp will be automatically generated and you will see it in the "Stamp" field.